-- Larvae complete growth third spring.

-- Pupate in soil for a few weeks.

-- Adults emerge from pupal case but remain in soil until next spring

-- Fly to oaks, feed, mate, lay eggs.
+- Larvae complete growth third spring. - Pupate in soil for a few weeks. - Adults emerge from pupal case but remain in soil until next spring - Fly to oaks, feed, mate, return to seedlings to lay eggs for next generation of white grubs.